-All students have access to MTECH computers in the testing center.
-All Practical Nursing Program exams are taken at the testing center.
+All students have access to MTECH computers in the testing environment.
+All PN program exams are taken at a designated testing site.
+A photo ID is required.
 If there are issues or problems with the MTECH computers, any MTECH employees can request support from the MTECH IT Helpdesk.
 The Helpdesk is available from 7:30 am until 9:00 pm Monday through Thursday and 7:30 until 5:00 pm on Friday.

-Simulation Technology
+Lab, Simulation, Clinical Technology